 Figure 11: virtio-driver sends data to vhost-user-device: After having written new data in the vrings, the virtio-driver notifies the vhost-user-device to read it via the virtio-loopback-transport driver by executing the notify function which is defined by the virtio-loopback-transport driver (Step 1-2).
-Such function triggers an eventfd to the virtio-loopback-adapter, and the last another eventfd to the vhost-user-device, that will know at that point that new data has been written in the vrings shared memory (Step 3-5).
+Such function triggers an eventfd to the vhost-user-device, that will know at that point that new data has been written in the vrings shared memory (Step 3-4).

-Figure 12: virtio-driver receives data from vhost-user-device: After having written the vrings memory, the vhost-user-device notifies the virtio-loopback-adapter with an eventfd and the last delivers this notification to the loopback driver via an ioctl/write call(Step 1-3).
-At this point, as a result of the SYS_CALL, the virtio-loopback-transport notifies (by calling the function "vm_interrupt") the virtio-driver to read the vrings (Step 3).
+Figure 12: virtio-driver receives data from vhost-user-device: After having written the vrings memory, the vhost-user-device notifies the loopback component via an ioctl/write call(Step 1-2).
+At this point, as a result of the SYS\CALL, the virtio-loopback-transport notifies (by calling the function "vm\interrupt") the virtio-driver to read the vrings (Step 3).
 Finally, the virtio-driver reads the new data from the vrings (Step 4).
 This is an optimized execution flow that will be evaluated from the viewpoint of the impact it has on the existing device implementation.
 The alternative is to pass by the virtio-loopback adapter.